kubernetes/community/contributors/design-proposals/admission_control_extension.md

 the initializer entry and then the initializer should delete the object.

-During initialization, resources may have relaxed validation requirements, which means initializers must handle undefaulted or invalid objects.
-The update that completes initialization will be defaulted as normal and the normal validation logic should be enforced.
-UID and creation timestamp must be set before initializers run.
-The initial object creation must still be validated - resource types that wish to support deep initialization must design their objects to accept those.
+During initialization, resources may have relaxed validation requirements, which means initializers must handle incomplete objects.
+The create call will perform normal defaulting so that initializers are not providing their own defaulting, including UID and creationTimestamp.
+At all phases the object must be valid, so resources that wish to use initializers should consider how defaulting would complicate initializers.

 To allow naive clients to avoid having to deal with uninitialized objects, the API will automatically filter uninitialized objects out LIST and WATCH.
 Explicit GETs to that object should return the appropriate status code `202 Accepted` indicating that the resource is reserved and including a `Status` response with the correct resource version, but not the object.
-Clients specifying `includeUninitializedObjects` will see all updates, but shared code like caches and informers may need to implement layered filters to handle multiple clients requesting both variants.
+Clients specifying `includeUninitialized` will see all updates, but shared code like caches and informers may need to implement layered filters to handle multiple clients requesting both variants.
 A CREATE to an uninitialized object should report the same status as before, and DELETE is always allowed.

-Finally, the apiserver that accepts the incoming creation should hold the response until the object is initialized or the timeout is exceeded.
-This increases latency, but allows clients to avoid breaking semantics.
-If the apiserver reaches the timeout it must return an appropriate error that includes the resource version of the object and UID so that clients can perform a watch.
-If an initializer reports a `Status` with a failure, it must return that to the user (all failures are correlated with deletion).

 There is no current error case for a timeout that exactly matches existing behavior except a 5xx timeout if etcd does not respond quickly.
-We should return that error, but return an appropriate cause that lets a client determine what the outcome was.
+We should return that error if CREATE exceeds the timeout, but return an appropriate status cause that lets a client determine what the outcome was.

 ##### Example flow:

-This flow shows the information moving across the system.
+This flow shows the information moving across the system during a successful creation

 ```
 Client            APIServer (req)  APIServer (other) Initializer 1        Initializer 2